bbauska/UofM-Intro-HTML5/README.md

 </p>

 For a relative reference, we slightly change what goes in to the href.
-Instead of linking to some outside or even internal webpage, we&apos;'re only going to put, in this case, the file name.
+Instead of linking to some outside or even internal webpage, we&apos;re only going to put, in this case, the file name.

-So in this case we&apos;'re going to link to &apos;"page2.html.&apos;" You might get slightly more in-depth than that, where you can include also some sort of folder name.
-So in this case we&apos;'d be going to the file called &apos;"page2.html&apos;" but it&apos;'s in a different folder called &apos;"docs.&apos;"
+So in this case we&apos;re going to link to &apos;"page2.html.&apos;" You might get slightly more in-depth than that, where you can include also some sort of folder name.
+So in this case we&apos;d be going to the file called &apos;"page2.html&apos;" but it&apos;s in a different folder called &apos;"docs.&apos;"

 The third way we can use a relative reference is to what we call use the ID tag.
-So when you have href equals hash pound or history, we&apos;'re saying there&apos;'s another location inside the same file and it&apos;'s called &apos;"history.&apos;"
+So when you have href equals hash pound or history, we&apos;re saying there&apos;s another location inside the same file and it&apos;s called &apos;"history.&apos;"

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->